scholarslab/CodeLab/Week05/intro_python.md

 Comments are especially useful--necessary!--for collaboration.
 Python is open source and its community of millions of coders often share in its permissive approach to intellectual property.
 Python as a whole is a giant collaborative project of which you are now members.

 When you write particularly complicated logic or whenever you write new classes or functions (more on this later!), you should write a comment to explain yourself.
+I will be using comments extensively in the lesson documents to explain what's going on in code.

 ### Documentation